Envirotrust/ClimateRisks/README.md

-# Climate Riks ETL Pipeline And API Endpoints
+# Climate Risks ETL Pipeline And API Endpoints
 The **Climate Risks Pipeline API** is a lightweight ETL and API system for climate data processing, conversion, and access—designed with flexibility and performance in mind.
 It includes features for querying and visualizing flood-related datasets.

 ## Features